MusemB/Airport-queuing-systems-report/README.md

-IMPORTANT! to view the project, you need to download it first.
+IMPORTANT! to view the project, you need to download the file (group_assignment3.html) first.
 For some reason github is unable to open the html file.

 This report was a group project for my Topics in statistics: data analysis university course, where we were given a data set without any explanation on what it contained or how it should be interpreted.
 The only rule for the assignments for the course was that we had to return a 10 page report.
 Everything else was left under our discretion.